PANCHAYATANA PARAMPARA

 Durga: The primordial energy and divine mother.

 Each deity represents specific attributes and cosmic energies, and their combined worship allows devotees to seek blessings and grace from various facets of the divine presence.
-Occasionally, Kartikeya Dev (son of Shiva and Ganga and the ruling deity of Mars) is included as a sixth deity (Shanmata) to seek blessings, guidance, and purification, paving the way for spiritual growth and ultimately moksha.
+Occasionally, Kartikeya Dev is included as a sixth deity (Shanmata) to seek blessings, guidance, and purification, paving the way for spiritual growth and ultimately moksha.
 This practice is considered a key element of the Smarta tradition.
-It has been accepted and adopted by the GSB (Gaud Saraswat Brahmins), RSB (Rajapur Saraswat Brahmins), SB (Saraswat Brahmins).
-Kavale Math’s Panchaytana Puja Parampara is to maintain the unity of Hindu Dharma and prevent divisions based on the worship of specific deities.
+It has been accepted and adopted by the Gaud Saraswat Brahmins, Rajapur Saraswat Brahmins, Saraswat Brahmins.
+Kavale Math’s Panchayatana Puja Parampara is to maintain the unity of Hindu Dharma and prevent divisions based on the worship of specific deities.
 The practice teaches that worshipping any deity ultimately leads to the one non-dual supreme reality.
 The Mathadheesh of Kavale Math carries the Panchayatan deities wherever they go.